mypreview/GEO-Top-Bar/docs/how-to-append-button-to-message-bar-content-while-on-test-mode.md

 ### Default Country Modal

-!> Note that opening the default country modal window while using the plugin in test mode is not possible.
+!> Note that opening the default country modal window while using the plugin on test mode is not possible.